 Let’s take a look at some samples of location independence.

 Freelancers are working online and can do that from wherever that is.
 Make it Argentina, Canada, Bulgary or Finland.
 Why not to travel when you can do you work from anywhere?
 Contracts are signed online, money is paid online, meetings are held on Skype or through e-mails.
-It’s not a rocket science! **If you’re interested in being a freelancer, you can check out my course for aspiring freelancers over here.**
+It’s not rocket science!

 Let’s take that you’re English or Art teacher.
 There’s no need to be in the front of a classroom to teach your audience!
 Now it can also be done online.
 Platforms like Teachable, Udemy and others are offering a wide range of options on how to create your own courses or you can teach online through platforms like VIPKid.